 SCOR UK is exposed to external fraud which is characterised by the theft of certain Company assets by third parties or by clients.
-External fraud may be committed by various means including cyber-attacks which usually target cash or data.
+External fraud may be committed by various means including cyber-attacks which usually target cash, valuable assets, including financial assets, or data.
 Should an act of fraud succeed in bypassing the controls, or protection measures in place, this could generate a direct loss for the Company.